 Why GLP-1s force a pause in the first place

 GLP-1 receptor agonists — semaglutide, tirzepatide, liraglutide, dulaglutide, the new oral orforglipron — slow gastric emptying.
-That's the same mechanism that makes Wegovy and Zepbound work for weight loss.
+It's the same mechanism that makes Wegovy and Zepbound work for weight loss.
 Food sits longer.
 Hunger arrives later.
 The brain's "I'm full" signal lands earlier.
-Helpful at the dinner table.
-A problem at the head of an OR bed.
+All of that is the point at the dinner table.
+At the head of an OR bed, it's a liability.

-The number that drove the panic in 2023 was Lilly's own pharmacology data on tirzepatide showing roughly 70% delay in gastric emptying at peak plasma concentration.
-Semaglutide's effect is smaller but real.
-What that means in practice: a patient who fasted from midnight, fasted from clear liquids since 4 a.m., and walked into the suite at 7 a.m. can still have a partly full stomach when the anesthesiologist pushes propofol.
-When the airway reflexes drop, gastric contents can flow up.
+What set off the alarm in 2023 was Lilly's own pharmacology data on tirzepatide, showing roughly 70% delay in gastric emptying at peak plasma concentration.
+Semaglutide's effect is smaller, but it's real.
+Picture it in practice: someone who fasted from midnight, gave up clear liquids at 4 a.m., and walked into the suite at 7 a.m. can still carry a partly full stomach when the anesthesiologist pushes propofol.
+Once the airway reflexes drop, gastric contents can flow up.
 If they reach the lungs, you get chemical pneumonitis — a serious, sometimes ICU-level complication.

-The aspiration signal isn't huge, but it isn't zero.
-A small retrospective UCSF and Cleveland Clinic series in 2023 found roughly a 1.6% aspiration rate in GLP-1 patients undergoing endoscopy versus about 0.3% in matched controls.
-Small numbers, retrospective, far from definitive — but the direction was consistent enough that the American Society of Anesthesiologists issued its first formal consensus statement in June 2023 recommending a pre-op hold.
-The October 2024 ASA refinement narrowed the timing.
-The October 2025 multidisciplinary statement, co-signed with the AGA, ASGE, SAGES, IFSO, and ASMBS, is the document your surgical team is most likely working from in 2026.
+The aspiration signal isn't huge, but it isn't zero either.
+A large retrospective cohort published in Gastroenterology in 2024 found a post-endoscopy aspiration-pneumonia rate of about 0.83% in GLP-1 users versus about 0.63% in matched non-users — a hazard ratio of roughly 1.33 (95% CI 1.02–1.74), and higher still for propofol sedation.
+Retrospective and far from definitive, sure, but the direction held steady enough that the American Society of Anesthesiologists issued its first formal consensus statement in June 2023 recommending a pre-op hold.
+Multisociety guidance updated in 2024 and 2025 — work involving the AGA, ASMBS, IFSO, and SAGES — refined the timing, and it's the kind of document your surgical team is most likely working from in 2026.

 The cleanest framing I've heard from a perioperative colleague: the medication isn't the problem; the medication's effect on the stomach at induction is the problem.
-Pause the medication, and the stomach behaves like a normal NPO stomach by the morning of surgery.
+Pause the medication, and the stomach behaves like a normal NPO stomach by morning.
 Don't pause it, and your anesthesiologist is doing a full-stomach induction whether you knew it or not.

 Pause windows by drug

 This is the table to screenshot before your next pre-op appointment.
-Multi-society consensus as of April 2026, anchored by the ASA October 2025 statement and consistent with ESAIC, the Royal College of Anaesthetists, JSA, KSA, CSA, and the HK College of Anaesthesiologists.
+Multi-society consensus as of April 2026, anchored by the October 2024 multisociety statement (ASA, AGA, ASMBS, IFSO, SAGES) and later 2025 updates, and consistent with ESAIC, the Royal College of Anaesthetists, JSA, KSA, CSA, and the HK College of Anaesthesiologists.

 The half-lives behind those numbers: semaglutide sits around 7 days, tirzepatide around 5 days, dulaglutide around 5 days, liraglutide around 13 hours, orforglipron around 24 hours.
 The seven-day rule for weekly injections is roughly one half-life, which gets you to about half-concentration at induction — the level where the gastric-emptying effect drops back toward unmedicated baseline.
-It is not a full washout.
-Five half-lives — the textbook clearance window — would mean 35 days for semaglutide, which nobody is asking you to do for a routine colonoscopy.
+Not a full washout.
+Five half-lives — the textbook clearance window — would mean 35 days for semaglutide, and nobody is asking you to do that for a routine colonoscopy.

 The standard ASA NPO baseline still applies on top of the GLP-1 hold: 2 hours for clear liquids, 6 hours for a light meal, 8 hours for a heavy or fatty meal.
 For GLP-1 users, many anesthesia teams now extend the solid-food window beyond 8 hours, or add a gastric ultrasound at induction to confirm the stomach is empty.
 If you arrive having held your weekly shot for 7 days and fasted overnight, and the gastric ultrasound still shows a full antrum, the team will either delay the case or convert to a rapid-sequence induction with airway protection.